+In total, the TCA program reached one in seven (14%) Maryland children (Figure 3).
 The analysis provided in Figure 3 is a first for the Life on Welfare annual report and shows the percentage of all children living in a Maryland jurisdiction who received TCA.
-In three jurisdictions, more than 10% of children were supported by the TCA program.
-The highest share was in rural Somerset County, where one in six (15%) children received TCA benefits.
-The other jurisdictions where a high percentage of children received TCA benefits were also mostly smaller, rural counties, including Allegany County (12%), Wicomico County (8%), Washington County (8%), and Dorchester County (6%).
-Baltimore City (12%) was the only large, non-rural jurisdiction in which a higher proportion of children received TCA.
+In six jurisdictions, more than 20% of children were supported by the TCA program.
+The highest share was in rural Somerset County, where more than three in five (63%) children received TCA benefits.
+The other jurisdictions where a high percentage of children received TCA benefits were also mostly smaller, rural counties, including Allegany County (41%), Wicomico County (31%), Washington County (28%), and Dorchester County (24%).
+Baltimore City (45%) was the only large, non-rural jurisdiction in which a higher proportion of children received TCA.
 Connectedly, these jurisdictions also have some of the highest poverty rates in the state (The Department of Housing and Urban Development [HUD], n.d.).